Abhishek-karmakar/computer-vision/README.md

 	- If the feature is not present in the Subwindow then it will simply reject the subwindow ompletely.
 	- THis really speeds up the whole process.

-##-----------------------------------------------------

 ## Setting up the envinroment for creating the virtual environment.

 	1.> Download the yml file from SDS website. http://www.superdatascience.com/wp-content/uploads/2017/09/Installations.zip and extract it to get virtual_platform_linux.yml

 	2.> Download and Install Anaconda.

 	3.> Navigate to the folder where the yml file is present and run # conda env create -f virtual_platform_linux.yml

 	4.> The above command will create a virtual environment which can be accessed by Anaconda-Navigator using from the Upper-Left combo selection box from there just select Vitrual_environment.

+## Start the code.

+	1.> Load the harrlikefeatures xml files from open-cv repositry https://github.com/opencv/opencv/tree/master/data/haarcascades
+	2.> import cv2 (open cv) and load the haarlikefeatures cascade xml files.
+	3.> Write the rest of the code.
+To show the Webcam on the screen, Pass the webcam buffer to the Canvas and draw canva on the screen.

+## Run the Program.

+	start environment -  source activate virtual_platform
+	start python program - python face_recognition.py
+	stop environment - source deactivate